Skip to content

 The daytime population of the city increases a little during the week with a daily influx of commuters arriving by train or car from outlying towns and villages.
 Trade fairs and congresses also attract professionals from across the country and overseas.

 The city’s universities also play a role in local demographics.
-The higher educational institutions attract students from near anf far, especially the EU. located in the city.
+Higher educational institutions attract students from near and far, especially EU member states through the Erasmus programme.

 Some 350,000 cars are registered in Valencia with both locals and commuters contributing to busy thoroughfares at times.
 Emergency services in the city are highly efficient and respond quickly to incidents requiring medical attention.